lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The tcg-kp-AIKCertificate field contains the AIK Certificate in RFC 5280 format.
 ## Introduction to TPM2 concepts

-The defininitions in the following sections are defined by the TPM2 and various TCG defined specification including the TPM2 set of specifications.
+The definitions in the following sections are defined by the TPM2 and various TCG defined specification including the TPM2 set of specifications.
 Those familiar with TPM2 concepts may skip to {{appdx-tcg-attest-certify}} which defines an ASN.1 structure specific for bundling a TPM attestation into an EvidenceStatement, and {{appdx-tpm-example}}